image

 How does RACI fit into Agile project management methodologies?

-RACI can complement Agile methodologies by clarifying roles within sprints.
-Adapt RACI for each iteration, focusing on team roles rather than individual assignments.
+RACI can complement Agile methodologies by providing clarity on roles within Agile teams, such as during sprints.
+The roles in RACI can be adapted to fit the Agile environment, focusing on team roles rather than individual assignments.

 Can RACI be used across different departments or only within a single team?